Town Hall, Kaunas

 The Town Hall of Kaunas (Kauno rotušė) is the former Town hall of the Kaunas city government.
 Today, the building houses a branch of Kaunas City Museum and a wedding hall.
 Town hall stands in the middle of the Rotušės Square at the heart of the Old Town, Kaunas, Lithuania.
-The structure dates from the 16th century.
+The structure dates from the 16th century and reflects the architecture of the Polish–Lithuanian Commonwealth.